smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 # Using LSAM Job Tracking Functions

-This section provides a simple outline of the steps required to utilize the various functions of the LSAM\'s job tracking feature.
+This section provides a simple outline of the steps required to utilize the various functions of the LSAM's job tracking feature.
 There are important explanations of how these functions work in the following section of this topic.
 It is important to understand that discussion because the LSAM job tracking feature alters the way IBM i job